GiorgiUbiria/bachelors-thesis/thesis/thesis_rules.md

 11.3.
 The regulation shall enter into force upon the entry into force of the rector's order;
 11.4.
 Any type of changes and additions to the regulations are approved based on the Rector's order.
 11.5.
 The vice-rector for education supervises the implementation of the regulations.

+## Additional Notes

+1. Make sure that the thesis can pass Plagiarism test and AI checker tests, meaning that it should be humane and not depend on external text too much.